yewstack/yew-trunk-minimal-template/README.md

 ```

 This builds the app in release mode similar to `cargo build --release`.
-You can also pass this flag to `trunk serve` if you need every last drop of performance.
+You can also pass the `--release` flag to `trunk serve` if you need to get every last drop of performance.

 Unless overwritten, the output will be located in the `dist` directory.

 ## Using this template

-This example tries to be fairly minimal but there are a few things you should be aware of.
+There are a few things you have to adjust when adopting this template.

-### Remove the example code
+### Remove example code

 The code in [src/main.rs](src/main.rs) specific to the example is limited to only the `view` method.
 You can keep the rest.
-There is, however, a fair bit of Sass in [index.scss](index.scss) you might want to remove or update.
+There is, however, a fair bit of Sass in [index.scss](index.scss) you can remove.

-### Metadata
+### Update metadata

-You'll definitely want to update the `name`, `version`, `description` and `repository` fields.
+Update the `name`, `version`, `description` and `repository` fields in the [Cargo.toml] file.
 The [index.html](index.html) file also contains a `<title>` tag that needs updating.

-Finally, you should update this very `README` file.
+Finally, you should update this very `README` file to be about your app.

 ### License